PhD, Management Science, Massachusetts Institute of Technology

 BS, Mathematics, Massachusetts Institute of Technology

-Assad has formulated a strategic plan for the School of Management that involves a 25 percent growth in the size of the school’s faculty by 2017.
-As part of this plan, Assad has clearly articulated three strategic areas of focus for the School of Management—leadership, entrepreneurship and health care management.
+With a significant increase in graduate enrollment, Assad has formulated a strategic plan for the School of Management that involves a 30 percent growth in the size of the school’s faculty and its operating budget by 2016.
+This growth is supported by a proportionate increase in professional staff and student services, as well.
+Assad also has clearly articulated three strategic areas of focus for the School of Management—leadership, entrepreneurship and health care management.

-He also championed the launch of the school’s Center for Leadership and Organizational Effectiveness, which, with support from UB, significantly advances research, teaching and outreach in the area of leadership and its impact on organizational effectiveness.
+Assad championed and obtained central support to the launch of the school’s Center for Leadership and Organizational Effectiveness in 2013, which significantly advances research, teaching and outreach in the area of leadership and its impact on organizational effectiveness.
+The center is already making an impact on the community through such events as conferences with renowned speakers and insightful breakout sessions, and corporate training programs for area leaders.

 During his tenure, Assad has promoted excellence in research, while recognizing and valuing outstanding teaching.
-Assad created the Dean’s Research Fellowship to recognize faculty who publish in top-tier management journals and the Dean’s Distinguished Teaching Fellowship to recognize exceptional teaching.
+Assad created the Dean’s Research Fellowship to recognize faculty who excel in research and the Dean’s Distinguished Teaching Fellowship to recognize exceptional teaching.

-In addition, he has invested heavily in student services with particular emphasis on career and advising services; and built a comprehensive alumni and development program that will have tremendous long-term benefits for the School of Management.
+Assad has invested heavily in student services, with particular emphasis on career and advising services, the success of which can be seen by an increase in the MBA employment rate of from 75 percent to 86 percent over five years.
+In addition, Assad has built a comprehensive alumni and development program that will have tremendous long-term benefits for the School of Management.

 In 2011, Assad led the school successfully through its accreditation review, resulting in five more years of accreditation by AACSB International – The Association to Advance Collegiate Schools of Business.